DORA: A Scalable Asynchronous Reinforcement Learning System for Language Model Training: DORA Design

-\textbf{Remaining challenges} While multi-version streaming satisfies C1--C3 and partially alleviates both bubble types, it introduces two second-order efficiency challenges that motivate the subsequent mechanisms: \emph{(i) Resource fragmentation.} We observe the orphan requests that the legacy version's pending requests decrease monotonically, yet its bound resources remain fixed, leading to notable device underutilization.
-This motivates the dynamic orchestration described in Section~\ref{sec:load_balancing}. \emph{(ii) Re-prefill overhead.} Migrating requests across DP groups naively re-triggers the full prefill phase---prohibitive for long-context scenarios (64k--128k tokens).
-This motivates the KV-Cache reuse mechanism in Section~\ref{sec:KV Cache Reuse}, which exploits the mathematical equivalence guaranteed by C1.
+\emph{(i) Resource fragmentation.} We observe that the legacy version's pending requests decrease monotonically as trajectories complete, yet its allocated resources remain fixed, leading to notable device underutilization.
+This motivates the dynamic orchestration described in Section~\ref{sec:load_balancing}.

+\emph{(ii) Re-prefill overhead.} Migrating requests across DP groups naively re-triggers the full prefill phase---prohibitive for long-context scenarios (64k--128k tokens).
+This motivates the KV-Cache reuse mechanism in Section~\ref{sec:KV Cache Reuse}, which exploits the mathematical equivalence guaranteed by single-version trajectory generation.